x-y-z/linux-1gb-thp/Documentation/w1/slaves/w1_therm.rst

 knowledge of the bus ordering.
 Support is provided through the sysfs w1_seq file.
 The file will contain a single line with an integer value representing the device index in the bus starting at 0.

+``features`` sysfs entry controls optional driver settings per device.
+Insufficient power in parasite mode, line noise and insufficient conversion time may lead to conversion failure.
+Original DS18B20 and some clones allow for detection of invalid conversion.
+Write bit mask ``1`` to ``features`` to enable checking the conversion success.
+If byte 6 of scratchpad memory is 0xC after conversion and temperature reads 85.00 (powerup value) or 127.94 (insufficient power), the driver returns a conversion error.
+Bit mask ``2`` enables poll for conversion completion (normal power only) by generating read cycles on the bus after conversion starts.
+In parasite power mode this feature is not available.
+Feature bit masks may be combined (OR).
+See accompanying sysfs documentation:
+:ref:`Documentation/w1/slaves/w1_therm.rst <w1_therm>`

+GX20MH01 device shares family number 0x28 with DS18*20.
+The device is generally compatible with DS18B20.
+Added are lowest 2^-5, 2^-6 temperature bits in Config register; R2 bit in Config register enabling 13 and 14 bit resolutions.
+The device is powered up in 14-bit resolution mode.
+The conversion times specified in the datasheet are too low and have to be increased.
+The device supports driver features ``1`` and ``2``.